mojombo/tomdoc/tomdoc.md

 A quick example will serve to best illustrate the TomDoc method documentation
 format:

-    # Duplicate some text an abitrary number of times.
+    # Public: Duplicate some text an arbitrary number of times.
     #
     # text  - The String to be duplicated.
     # count - The Integer number of times to duplicate the text.